-In soccer, there are currently two cards given out by referees, the yellow and red card.
-So if there was an orange card, that would in the middle of those two.
+In soccer, there are currently two cards given out by referees, the yellow and red cards.
+So if there was an orange card, that would be in the middle of those two.
 What does it mean when we discuss soccer and what proposals have there been?

 A yellow card would give a player a caution for reckless play and a red card is for excessive force.
-So an orange card would be somewhere in the middle of, a combination of the two.
+So an orange card would be somewhere in the middle, a combination of the two.

-You may have heard the commentators say that the decision should have been an orange card offense, but it is kind of phrase which really means ‘I have no idea’ – was it a yellow or a red.
+You may have heard the commentators say that the decision should have been an orange card offense, but it’s the kind of phrase that really means ‘I have no idea’ – was it a yellow or a red.

 Own Team Bias

-When you are watching your team play soccer and there is a foul that normally results in a red card.
-Your friends shout ‘red card!’, you, on the other hand, you know the player should be sent off and not wanting to be too bias! you shout ‘orange card’!
+When you’re watching your team play soccer and there is a foul that normally results in a red card.
+Your friends shout ‘red card!’, you, on the other hand, you know the player should be sent off and not want to be too biased! you shout ‘orange card’!

-Those who have never heard of an orange card, will say ‘what?’.
+Those who’ve never heard of an orange card, will say ‘what?’.
 You can carry the joke on a tell them it’s a new thing!
 Of course, it’s just friendly joking and wishful thinking, that your player won’t be sent off.

 Along with the sin-bin/orange card proposal, his other ideas were;